 According to Eliot, the key to getting rid of a cowlick is in focusing on the root of your hair as you blow-dry and employing a strategic "wrap" technique.
 "Using a flat brush [read: the exact one you can shop below], you'll want to wrap the brush over the cowlick back and forth in every direction (left, right, up, and down) with the blow-dryer following your brush," he says.
 "This will allow for root lift and will make your cowlick a lot more manageable."

 Next, Eliot suggests finishing off your blowout by aiming your dryer in the direction you want the hair to lay, then securing it in place with a bobby pin until it cools.
+Make sure to pin about halfway down from your root to keep your volume.
+To avoid creasing your hair, use a no-dent clip to keep your hair pin straight.
 Voilà!

 Keep scrolling for all of the must-have products to have in your arsenal if you're trying to get rid of a cowlick.